Smart Meter Installation Cost

 The SMETS 1 meter is the first edition of smart meters that were rolled out and are common in most households so far.

-They communicate with your energy supplier via 3G, which can be a problem for some people as this means that if you change to a new supplier, it can lose its functions.
-When this happens, the device goes 'dumb' and regresses in operations to a traditional meter.
+They communicate with your energy supplier via 3G, which can be a problem for some people as this means that if you change to a new supplier, it can potentially lose some of its functions.

 Pros